 How to interpret the flags

-The purpose of the FSR being real-time reporting of the on-board SDLS function at the receiving end of a TC, AOS, or USLP uplink, all fields but one (the Alarm Flag) are non-persistent and updated at each uplink frame processed by the SDLS function.
+The purpose of the FSR being real-time reporting of the on-board SDLS function at the receiving end of a TC, AOS, or USLP link, all fields but one (the Alarm Flag) are non-persistent and updated at each forward frame processed by the SDLS function.

 The various information carried by the FSR can be interpreted as follows:

-Alarm flag (persistent): indicate that at least one uplink Transfer Frame has been rejected by the on-board SDLS function since the last reset of the Alarm Flag.
+Alarm flag (persistent): indicate that at least one forward Transfer Frame has been rejected by the on-board SDLS function since the last reset of the Alarm Flag.
 This flag can be reset from the ground by sending the Alarm Flag Reset Command PDU.
-This flag being persistent guarantees that no security event detected on-board will go unnoticed at the MOC, whichever the FSR transmission rate.
+This flag being persistent guarantees that no security event detected on-board will go unnoticed by the Initiator, irrespective of the FSR transmission rate.

-Security event flags (non-persistent): indicate the type of security event triggered by the last received uplink frame by the on-board SDLS function.
-They are updated at each uplink Transfer Frame processed by the SDLS on-board function; the uplink frame to which those flags relate is identified by the SPI and SN values transmitted in the last part of the FSR.
+Security event flags (non-persistent): indicate the type of security event triggered by the last received forward frame by the on-board SDLS function.
+They are updated at each forward Transfer Frame processed by the SDLS on-board function; the forward frame to which those flags relate is identified by the SPI and SN values transmitted in the last part of the FSR.
 Three generic types are reported:

-Invalid SN: indicates that the SN carried by the last received uplink Transfer Frame by the on-board SDLS function was invalid (i.e. outside the SN window)
+Invalid SN: indicates that the SN carried by the last received Transfer Frame by the on-board SDLS function was invalid (i.e. outside the SN window)

-Invalid MAC: indicates that the MAC carried by the last received uplink Transfer Frame by the on-board SDLS function was invalid (i.e. did not match the MAC computed over the received Transfer Frame).
+Invalid MAC: indicates that the MAC carried by the last received Transfer Frame by the on-board SDLS function was invalid (i.e. did not match the MAC computed over the received Transfer Frame).
 This flag signals an integrity or authentication error on the related frame.

-Invalid SA: indicate whether the last uplink Transfer Frame received by the SDLS on-board function failed SA verification, or carried an SPI pointing to a non-Operational SA, or an Operational SA associated with an non-Active key.
-(SA verification consists in checking that the SPI carried by the received uplink frame is pointing to an SA that is associated with the GVCID/GMAPID of that frame.)
+Invalid SA: indicate whether the last Transfer Frame received by the SDLS on-board function failed SA verification, or carried an SPI pointing to a non-Operational SA, or an Operational SA associated with an non-Active key.
+(SA verification consists in checking that the SPI carried by the received frame is pointing to an SA that is associated with the GVCID/GMAPID of that frame.)

-Last SPI used (non-persistent): indicates the SPI carried in the last received uplink Transfer Frame by the on-board SDLS function.
-This information, combined with the Sequence Number (SN) information, enables to identify unambiguously the last received uplink transfer frame to which above mentioned Security Event Flags relate.
+Last SPI used (non-persistent): indicates the SPI carried in the last received Transfer Frame by the on-board SDLS function.
+This information, combined with the Sequence Number (SN) information, enables to identify unambiguously the last received transfer frame to which above mentioned Security Event Flags relate.

-Sequence Number (SN) value (non-persistent): contains the 8 Least Significant Bits (LSB) of the Sequence Number (SN) carried in the last received uplink Transfer Frame by the on-board SDLS function.
+Sequence Number (SN) value (non-persistent): contains the 8 Least Significant Bits (LSB) of the Sequence Number (SN) carried in the last received Transfer Frame by the on-board SDLS function.
 This SN is related to the Security Association that is pointed to by the SPI.
-SN combined with SPI unambiguously identify the last received uplink transfer frame to which above mentioned Security Event Flags relate.
+SN combined with SPI unambiguously identify the last received transfer frame to which above mentioned Security Event Flags relate.

 Concept of operations for handling alarm flags

-While operating a secured uplink to a spacecraft with limited contact time, it is of utmost importance to detect as promptly as possible any link disruption and be able to discriminate between the 2 main causes of disruption, namely:
+While operating a secured forward link to a spacecraft with limited contact time, it is of utmost importance to detect as promptly as possible any link disruption and be able to discriminate between the 2 main causes of disruption, namely:

 Transmission problems causing outage or frame rejection due to transmission errors